actionml/universal-recommender/README.md

-# Multimodal Recommendation (MMR) Template
+# Universal Recommendation Template

-The Multimodal Recommender is a Cooccurrence type that creates indicators from several user actions (events) and performs the recommendations query with a Search Engine.
+The Universal Recommender is a Cooccurrence type that creates correlators from several user actions (events) and performs the recommendations query with a Search Engine.
+It also supports item properties for filtering and boosting recommendations.
+This allows users to make user of any part of their user's clickstream.
+TBD: several forms of popularity type backfill and content-based correlators for content based recs.
+Also filters on property date ranges.
+With these additions it will more closely live up to the name "Universal"

 ##Quick Start

  1. [Install the PredictionIO framework](https://docs.prediction.io/install/) **be sure to choose HBase and Elasticsearch** for storage.
 This template requires Elasticsearch.
  2. Make sure the PIO console and services are running, check with `pio status`
- 3. [Install this template](https://docs.prediction.io/start/download/) **be sure to specify this template** with `pio template get PredictionIO/template-scala-parallel-multimodal-recommendation`
+ 3. [Install this template](https://docs.prediction.io/start/download/) **be sure to specify this template** with `pio template get PredictionIO/template-scala-parallel-universal-recommendation`

 **To import and experiment with the simple example data**